 - The Accountancy Cloud Packaged Services:

-The Accountancy Cloud Pro, The Accountancy Cloud Enterprise (as summarised in clause 3), other than the The Accountancy Cloud Basic Service accessed via your The Accountancy Cloud Software.
+The Accountancy Cloud Premium, The Accountancy Cloud Corporate (as summarised in clause 3), other than the The Accountancy Cloud Basic Service accessed via your The Accountancy Cloud Software.
 Such The Accountancy Cloud Packaged Services and Add-ons may be purchased on the basis of an additional subscription or one off payment governed by these Terms and the Special Terms.

 - The Accountancy Cloud Software: